gluc/data.tree/README.md

 The manual is [here](https://CRAN.R-project.org/package=data.tree/data.tree.pdf)

-Finally, you'll find more examples and background information on my [blog](http://ipub.com/data-tree).

 # NOTE:
 The latest from github dev branch may have some breaking changes compared to CRAN.
 See [NEWS](https://github.com/gluc/data.tree/blob/dev/NEWS) for details.